serverless/event-gateway/README.md

 - it's not a replacement for message queues (no message ordering, currently weak durability guarantees only)
 - it's not a replacement for streaming platforms (no processing capability and consumers group)
 - it's not a replacement for existing service discovery solutions from the microservices world

-## Motivation

-- It is cumbersome to plug things into each other.
-This should be easy!
-Why do I need to set up a queue system to keep track of new user registrations or failed logins?
-- Introspection is terrible.
-There is no performant way to emit logs and metrics from a function.
-How do I know a new piece of code is actually working?
-How do I feed metrics to my existing monitoring system?
-How do I plug this function into to my existing analytics system?
-- Using new functions is risky without the ability to incrementally deploy them.
-- The AWS API Gateway is frequently cited as a performance and cost-prohibitive factor for using Lambda.

 ## Architecture